 Safety

-VYVGART had a demonstrated safety profile in the ADAPT clinical trial
+VYVGART had a demonstrated safety profile in the ADAPT clinical trial1

-Adverse reactions in ≥5% of patients treated with VYVGART and occurred more frequently than placebo1
+Adverse reactions in ≥5% of patients treated with VYVGART for IV infusion and more frequently than placebo in ADAPT1

 Adverse reactionVYVGART